Public Relations with New Media (MA)

 Master of Arts in Public Relations with New Media (Level 9 on the National Framework of Qualifications).

-- Online application is open for course commencing September 2017.
+EU Applicants: Online application will open 1st February for course commencing September 2021.

 - For information on the application procedure, contact Course Coordinator Emmett Coffey by E: firstname.lastname@example.org